vrcxz/haha-language/README.md

 ---

 ### <a id="roc">Rock, Papers, Scissors</a>
-Here's a simple implementation of a rock, papers, scissors game in `Haha` language:
+Here's a simple implementation of a rock, papers, scissors game in `Haha` language that loops 3 times:

 ```
 ha count 3